 How to Prevent Roof Storm Damage

-Anytime there’s a severe storm in Minnesota, tree removal services get busy.
-That’s because so many homes, cars, and garages end up with large broken branches on them after a storm.
-What most people don’t realize is that these branches and limbs can weigh hundreds of pounds.
-Not only can they be devastating to your roof, but they can also present a serious risk to your family or anyone nearby.
+Tree removal services get busy during severe storms.
+Many homes, cars, and garages have large broken branches after a storm, and most people don’t realize these branches and limbs can weigh hundreds of pounds.
+Not only can they devastate your roof, they can also pose a serious risk to your family or anyone nearby.

-Even if you don’t end up with downed trees or limbs, you can end up with debris-filled gutters and debris strewn across your roof.
-If not removed in time for winter, this debris can lead to ice dams that cause serious roof damage.
+Even if you don’t end up with downed trees or limbs, you can end up with debris-filled gutters and leaves, tree limbs, and other debris strewn across your roof.
+If not removed in time for winter, it can lead to ice dams that cause severe roof damage.

-The sad part is that so much serious roof damage from trees is completely preventable.
-Make sure you regularly trim your trees and remove any trees that are growing too close to your house to protect your property and family.
+The sad part is that so much severe roof damage from trees is entirely preventable.
+Ensure you regularly trim your trees and remove any trees growing too close to your house to protect your property and family.

-Make a habit of putting away anything that could take flight when you’re not out in the yard.
+Make a habit of putting away anything that could take flight when you’re not in the yard.
 Stack up your lawn chairs and keep them stored neatly in a corner.
-Put away children’s toys, bikes, and lawn equipment in a storage container of some kind.
+Put away children’s toys, bikes, and lawn equipment in storage.

 While you’re up there, look for signs of water spots or wet insulation.
 Use your nose to identify any problems with mildew.
 If you suspect any issues, be sure to hire a roofing repair team right away.

-If you’re thinking of updating your gutters, we can install completely seamless gutters that are far less vulnerable to storm damage.
-We can even add gutter guards to reduce your chance of gutter clogs and make gutter cleaning easier than ever.
+If you’re considering updating your gutters, we can install seamless gutters that are less vulnerable to storm damage.
+We can even add gutter guards to reduce your chance of gutter clogs and make cleaning easier.

-It’s never a bad idea to invest in a professional roof inspection, especially if it’s been a few years since you’ve scheduled on or spent money on roof repairs.
-A licensed residential roofing contractor will be able to identify subtle problems that aren’t obvious to a layman.
+Investing in a professional roof inspection is never a bad idea, especially if it’s been a few years since you’ve scheduled or spent money on roof repairs.
+A licensed residential roofing contractor can identify subtle problems that aren’t obvious to a layperson.

 Not only will a professional roofer check your shingles for signs of weakness and evaluate the condition of your granules, but they’ll also check your flashing and vents.
 They’ll make recommendations that end up saving you a fortune down the road.

-Don’t let your home get hit with unnecessary storm damage.
-Plan ahead with help from Powers Premier Contracting.
-Call to connect with our roofing contractors at 612-710-7283 or contact us online for a free estimate today.
+Call to connect with our roofing contractors at 612-710-7283, or contact us online for a free estimate today.